In this article I am going to explain the differences between clumping litter vs non-clumping.

-Like many products both types of litters have their advantages and their disadvantages.
+Like many products, both have their advantages and disadvantages.

-I take a much closer look at the key differences and hopefully that will help you make up your mind which type of litter you prefer to use.
+I’ll take a much closer look at the key differences and hopefully it’ll help you decide which one is right for you.

 Different Types of Cat Litter

 Before I get into the full explanation it is good to have some background knowledge.
 There are a few different types of cat litter available on the market and these include:

 - Clumping clay based litters

 - Various types of natural or biodegradable litter.